CROMASAIG

 Coire of 100 hills Copyright Tom Forrest©

 For the botanist the area has an abundance of flora and fauna of all descriptions.
-Over two hundred varieties of alpine plants and lichens, some extremely rare,grow on the surrounding mountains,gullies and glens, Red Deer, Golden and White Tailed Eagles, Otters and Pine-Martens are regular visitors to Cromasaig and its environs.
+Over two hundred varieties of alpine plants and lichens, some extremely rare,grow on the surrounding mountains,gullies and glens, Red Deer, Golden and White Tailed Eagles, Otters and Pine-Martens are regular visitors to Kinlochewe and its environs.
 The area around Beinn Eighe is renowned for its wide and varied collection of birdlife,some regular winter visitors such as Waxwing, an ornithologists paradise, for the entomologist, a large variety of butterflies,damsel and dragon flies and rare beetles are also prolific within the Torridon Mountains area.
 Fishing is available on Loch Maree for Salmon, Brown and Sea Trout, and Gairloch has sea fishing and boat trips available from the harbour.
-Trips to Isle Maree are available from Loch Maree Lodge.

-Returning from a day out , drop in to the Whistlestop Cafe in Kinlochewe or the Ledgowan Lodge Hotel at Achnasheen , both provide excellent cuisine in pleasant surroundings with friendly staff.
+Returning from a day out , drop in to the Kinlochewe Hotel in Kinlochewe or the Ledgowan Lodge Hotel at Achnasheen , both provide excellent cuisine in pleasant surroundings with friendly staff.

 Isle of Skye from Gairloch Copyright: Tom Forrest©